benjmin-r/squeakyvessel.com/_posts/2016-07-11-engineering-ladders-links-elsewhere.md

 #### [Tes Global][tes-global-talk]

 Tes Global designed their engineering ladder differently than most of the others.
 Rather than using career levels, they use a modified Dreyfus model to show skill progression within a set of high-level categories.
 Career levels can then be laid over this map to provide more flexibility than most other engineering ladders.
+The [original][tes-global-original-map] and the [evolved map][tes-global-evolved-map], which has acceptance criteria for each skill, provide an idea of how this worked in practice.
+There is also a [talk by David Morgantini][tes-global-talk] that explains in greater detail how this engineering ladder was used at Tes.

-The downside to this approach is it is more complex than others and requires tooling support to get the most value and does not scale past 10 - 15 engineers without tooling.
+The downside to this approach is it is more complex than others and requires tooling support and does not scale past 10 - 15 engineers without such.
+Tes implemented and [open-sourced a tool][tes-global-skills-matrix] to manage this kind of ladder.
-You can look at the [original map][tes-global-original-map] and the [evolved map][tes-global-evolved-map] to get an idea of how this worked in practice.
-The evolved map improves scalability by adding acceptance criteria to each skill.
-There is a [talk by David Morgantini](tes-global-talk) that explains in greater detail how this engineering ladder was used at Tes to help drive growth and retention.

 <a name="skillsmap"></a>

 #### [SkillsMap.io][skillsmap-io]

-SkillsMap.io is not a engineering ladder itself, but rather, a tool that allows teams to build, and get maximum value from them.
-It was born out of the engineering ladder created at Tes Global, and is a fork of the [open source tool](tes-global-skills-matrix) they released in late 2017.
+SkillsMap.io is not a engineering ladder itself, but rather, a tool that allows teams to build their own engineering ladder.
+It emerged out of the engineering ladder created at [Tes Global](#tes-global-ladder), and is a fork of the [open source tool][tes-global-skills-matrix] they released in late 2017.

 The tool provides:
 * a structured and scalable evaluation & review process
 * the ability to create custom skills maps or engineering ladders
 * skill gap reporting & insights
 * the ability to evaluate candidates prior to interview

-It is flexible enough to support most of the other engineering ladders listed on this page.
-The SkillsMap team also offer a consultancy service to help reduce the effort required to build an engineering ladder that is meaningful for you and your organization.

 ### Missing a ladder?